henriqueguarneri/anisotroPy/README.rst

 The code suport anisotropic coordinate transformation over metric coordinate systems.
 The implementation details are available in Guarneri (2017).

-AnisotroPy is the base for the Qgis Plug-in, further details are available in Guarneri (2018).
+AnisotroPy is the base for the Qgis Plug-in, further details are available in https://github.com/henriqueguarneri/qgis-anyform-plugin.

 AnisotroPy uses the BSD 3-Clause License.